civican/legisinfo/44-1/bills/C-33/bill_text.md

 provide the minister with the power to require, by order, the taking of measures to prevent imminent harm to national security, national economic security, or competition; and

-require port authorities to establish advisory committees, including an Indigenous advisory committee, require periodic assessments of port authorities' governance practices and set out new requirements respecting plans and reports relating to climate change.
+require port authorities to establish advisory committees, which must include representatives from local Indigenous communities, require periodic assessments of port authorities' governance practices and set out new requirements respecting plans and reports relating to climate change.

 Finally, it makes a consequential amendment to the `Transportation Appeal Tribunal of Canada Act`.